 “I have no idea whether or not you are the only one using this ‘Letter’ method of ‘Visiting,’ but allow me to comment: I believe it’s a master stroke. . . .
 A letter, not a card, in my opinion, is far more effective because it’s very personal and can be read at the most convenient time for the recipient.
 Not to mention the fact that it’s much cheaper than making a call in a car.

 “Please write again when you find time.”

-Since I was never sure if my Get Lost Lambs ever even opened my letters, I was of course delighted to hear from Will.
+Since I wrote to many others who never responded, I was of course delighted to hear from Will.
 His letter encouraged me to believe that my efforts might bear some fruit some day—or at least that they had the chance to do some good.
 So you may understand my disappointment just two weeks later when I received another letter from Will that included the following: “You have a marvelous gift of wit and prose for your Bible Storytelling and I wish you well.
 But I am afraid I have no interest, and no desire for you to waste your time.”